European shares hit one-week low, commodity stocks slump

 * Aggreko, SES issue profit warnings

-LONDON, July 24 European shares fell to a new one-week low on Friday, with companies such as satellite operator SES slumping after a disappointing update and commodity shares tracking a sharp decline in metals and oil prices.
+LONDON, July 24 European shares fell to a new one-week low on Friday, with companies like satellite operator SES slumping after a disappointing update and commodity shares tracking a sharp decline in mining and oil prices.

-The European basic resources and energy sectors fell 3 percent and 1.3 percent respectively after copper prices tumbled to a six-year low on worries about Chinese demand, while oil neared four-month lows after data showed a contraction in China's factory sector.
+The European basic resources and energy sectors fell 3.3 percent and 1.4 percent respectively after copper prices tumbled to a six-year low on worries about Chinese demand, and oil neared four-month lows after data showed a contraction in China's factory sector.

 "The consensus view does appear to now be for a slowdown in China, and this will subdue demand for the metals group in general," said Juliet Cohn, portfolio manager at Principal Global Equities, which manages more than $330 billion.